notEthan/jsi/README.md

 In JSI, a schema is generally a JSI::Base instance whose schemas include a metaschema.

-A self-descriptive metaschema - most commonly one of the JSON schema draft metaschemas - is an object whose schema is itself.
-This is instantiated in JSI as a JSI::MetaschemaNode (not a JSI::Base).
+A self-descriptive metaschema - most commonly one of the JSON schema draft metaschemas - is an object whose schemas include itself.
+This is instantiated in JSI as a JSI::MetaschemaNode, a special subclass of JSI::Base.

 ## ActiveRecord serialization